Akureyri: Airport

 Akureyri Airport is, other than the main hub at Reykjavík–Keflavík, the only airport in Iceland with scheduled international commercial service.

 The majority of traffic at Akureyri airport is domestic.
 Icelandair flies several times a day to Reykjavík.
 Additionally, Norlandair operates flights to Grímsey, Vopnafjörður and Þórshöfn (small settlements in northeast Iceland), as well as limited service to Nerlerit Inaat (Constable Point) in Greenland.

 EasyJet, Edelweiss and Transavia serve seasonal international flights to Amsterdam, London-Gatwick, Manchester and Zürich.

 Marine port

 The port of Akureyri is vital to the town, as fisheries are an important part of its economy.
 It is the site of large fish processing plants and has docking facilities for trawlers.
 It is also important for freight handling and for tourism, as cruise ships stop in Akureyri during the summer months.
 The ice-free nature of the port has been important in the town's establishment.

 Bus

-Local bus services within Akureyri are provided by the SVA (Akureyri Bus Company), which does not charge fares.
+Local bus services within Akureyri are free and provided by SVA.
 The cessation of fares in 2008 resulted in an increase of 130% in passenger numbers compared to the previous year when fares were charged.

+Long-distance bus routes are managed by Strætó bs. in cooperation with the Icelandic Road Administration.
+Most long distance buses pass through Akureyri Airport and stop at the Hof Cultural Centre.